Code-Institute-Submissions/neo-data-milestone-project/README.md

 The fourth row contains two columns each of width 12 with the text in each centered.
 The first is the title for the data table and below this there are two buttons that allow the data displayed in the table below to be toggled between the 'Top 10 closest approaches' and 'All approaches'.
 These buttons were styled using Bootstrap.
-The second column is a data table displaying information of NEOs with the closest aproaches to Earth by defualt over the specified time period, with or without data filters applied.
+The second column is a data table displaying information of NEOs with the top 10 closest approaches to Earth over the specified time period being the default display.
 Though this can be toggled to show data on all approaches.

 At smaller screen resolutions all data plots and the table, with the exception of the pie chart, utilise the overflow-x property so that plots which exceed the screen dimensions won't affect the page layout.

-Finally, at the bottom of the page is an anchor which allows the user to return to the top of the page without affecting the data visualisations.
+Finally, at the bottom of the page is an anchor which allows the user to return to the top of the page without affecting the data visualisations [reference 2].

 #### CSS: style.css

 The HTML document was styled by calling the style.css document within the head of the document.
 CSS was developed using SASS in the style.scss document and mapped to the style.css document using the sass --watch style.scss command in the css folder within the command terminal.

-A background image of space is used to fill the entire page area and is used to border the content display area when margins are applied to it and to provide space themed imagery prior to data output generation.
-Media queries [ref 1] are used to alter the font size of the text throughout this section dependent upon the screen resolution it is being viewed on.
+A background image of space, the image is found [here](https://thefulldomeblog.files.wordpress.com/2013/06/cropped-starglobe-maya-render.jpg) is used to fill the entire page area and is used to border the content display area when margins are applied to it and to provide space themed imagery prior to data output generation.
+Media queries [reference 3] are used to alter the font size of the text throughout this section dependent upon the screen resolution it is being viewed on.
 Media query breakpoints were defined as follows:

 * Extra-small screen maximum width breakpoint: 576px